justinseiter/fetched.io/README.md

 **ISSUE: Uploads stopped working and no link is produced.**

-**SOLUTION:** This could be due to your local copy of screenFetch getting updated by your package manager.
+**SOLUTION:** This could be due to your local copy of screenFetch getting overwritten by your package manager.
 See "Step 4" above to add the "fetch" snippet back.
 I know, this sucks.
 However, if/when "fetch" is merged into the official screenFetch app everything will be dandy. :)